2491-NoMythic/QRScout-HP/README.md

-# QRScout
+# Human Player QRScout

 A QR Code-based scouting system for FRC, forked 2713 Red Hawk Robotics

 ## Getting started

 QRScout is a web app.
-To open it, all 3you have to do is visit https://scout.2491nomythic.org
+To open it, all 3you have to do is visit https://hpscout.2491nomythic.org

 QRScout takes in form data inputed durring a FRC match about the robots playing it, and outputs a QR code with all of that data, in a list seperated by default by tabs.
 The QR code generated can then be scanned and inputted into something like a Microsoft Excel or Google Sheets spreadsheet, and analyzed.